MIT is one of the best places in the world to be a student!

 Undergraduate Research Opportunities Program

 The flagship MIT student research program is UROP.
 When you do a UROP, you will find a professor who is working on something that you think is awesome.
 You and the professor will work on a proposal, and then you will join their team.
-More than 91% of MIT students will participate in the UROP program at MIT.
+93% of MIT students participate in the UROP program during their undergrad years at the Institute.
 Many of them will be credited as co-authors for peer-reviewed publications.
 Some even earn patents!
-Over the past 10 years, our Technology Licensing Office has issued 2,000 U.S. patents, and signed 1,000 licenses and options to companies, including licenses to over 190 startup companies
+Over the past 10 years, our Technology Licensing Office has issued more than 2,000 U.S. patents, and signed 1,000 licenses and options to companies, including licenses to over 190 startup companies.